-No Council employee is required to accept threatening, abusive or insulting conduct from customers.

-For any interaction with members of the community where personal abuse or vulgar language is used, the communication may be terminated immediately by the Officer.
+Council employees do not have to tolerate threatening, abusive, or insulting conduct from customers.
+If abuse or vulgar language is used, the Council Officer may end the interaction immediately.
 If face to face, the Officer may walk away.
 If on a telephone, the Council Officer will terminate the call.
-If in email, the address may be blocked.
+If via email, the address may be blocked.